Nation (university): University of Bologna

 The most important and powerful nation of the ultramontane University of Bologna was the German nation.
-One of its most famous members was Nicolaus Copernicus who, in 1496, enrolled into the Natio Germanorum (Natio of the Germans), a privileged university organization that included German-speaking students from many regions of Europe.
+One of its most famous members was Nicolaus Copernicus who, in 1496, enrolled into the Natio Germanorum (Nation of the Germans), a privileged university organization that included German-speaking students from many regions of Europe.

 University of Padua

 Students in the University of Padua were divided into 22 nations, which referred to the different territories ruled by the Republic of Venice, to the biggest states of Italy, and to the main states of Europe.
 Nations were: German (also called Alemannian), Bohemian, Hungarian, Provençal, Burgundian, Spanish, Polish, English, Scottish, Venetian, Overseas (Venetian Greek Islands), Lombard (East Lombardy and West Veneto), Trevisan (North and East Veneto), Friulian, Dalmatian, Milanese, Roman, Sicilian, Anconitan, Tuscan, Piedmontese and Genoan.

 Finland

 In Finland, student nations (osakunnat, nationer) exist at the University of Helsinki and Aalto University, where they are legally sanctioned and were established in the mid-1600s (in the Royal Academy of Turku) and 1800s (in the to-be Polytechnical School), respectively.
 Named after regions in Finland, students had to join according to their own geographical roots before membership became voluntary in 1937.
 Today, students can usually choose to join any nation.
 Both Finnish and Swedish speaking nations exist.
 Organizations termed nations exist also at other universities, although these are legally considered normal registered or unregistered associations.
 In Finland, student nations co-exist with a wide range of other student organizations, such as student unions.